build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

 * **Control Plane Logging**: You can enable [Amazon EKS control plane logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) to provide audit and diagnostic logs directly from the Amazon EKS control plane to CloudWatch Logs.
 In this tutorial, we’ve enabled all the available control log type that corresponds to the available components of the Kubernetes control plane.

 To run Windows workloads on Amazon EKS, you’d need Windows nodes and a Linux node in the cluster.
+Windows containers aren't supported for Amazon EKS Pods on Fargate currently, hence Windows containers must run on Amazon EC2.
 The Linux nodes are critical to the functioning of the cluster as they run core cluster’s components, and thus, for a production-grade cluster, such organization must ensure that the Linux nodes are well architected for high availability.

-While Amazon EKS clusters must contain one or more Linux or Fargate nodes to run core system Pods that only run on Linux, such as CoreDNS, organizations seeking to reduce operational overhead in managing a Windows EKS cluster can leverage the benefits of Managed Node groups and Fargate.
+While Amazon EKS clusters must contain one or more Linux or Fargate nodes to run core system Pods that only run on Linux, such as CoreDNS, organizations seeking to reduce operational overhead in managing a Windows EKS cluster can leverage the benefits of Managed Node groups for Windows containers and Fargate for Linux containers.

 ## Step 1: Configure the Cluster